-The site was unable to hire a Community Assistant (\$14,456 + \$1,708 benefits).

-that would help with home visits and to assist in contacting students and parents.

-Due to the challenges our families contracting COVID 19 and having to quarantine, it was difficult to keep track of students who were out due to COVID or out sick or unexcused.
-Many of the strategies were unable to be completed.
-Our attendance rate increased to 52.42%.
-The site needs a full time mental health clinician to ensure that the case load is being serviced.
-The site was also unable to print PBIS posters to help create a positive school environment by posting rules in specific areas due not being able to purchase a paoter maker and lack of communication from reprographics.
+The site could not hire a Community Assistant (\$14,456 + \$1,708 benefits).
+The site would benefit from a full-time Community Assist that would help with home visits and assist in contacting students and parents.
+Many of the strategies were able to be completed, and our attendance rate decreased to 32.49%.
+However, the site needs a full-time mental health clinician to ensure the caseload is being serviced.
+The site was able to purchase a poster printer; however, we were unable to get training and supplies in a timely manner to print PBIS posters, which would help create a positive school environment by posting rules in specific areas.